Fuuulkrum7/SpendYourMoney/README.md

 ```

 As you can see, it is permitted not to fill each field, it is allowed to fill only that variables, that you
 know. __WARNING__.
-If now only name of security, program will always try to find it in internet, because at this moment
+If now only name of "security", program will always try to find it in internet, because at this moment
 we have some problems with python, which interprets some strings with `f"LIKE %{name}%"`.
 We'll fix this problem soon.

 If you want to find as much, as it is possible, pay attention for second variable in __StandardQuery__ constructor.
-In this line you can write all information about security, for which there's no filed in __SecurityInfo__ (for example,
+In this line you can write all information about security, for which there's no field in __SecurityInfo__ (for example,
 for _isin_).
 But be careful!
 It can take lots of time, if you would tru to find information about lots of papers, like
 `security_name = " "` without writing other information about security, request would take lots of time, because this class
 is created for looking not big number of papers (or for looking big number of them locally.
-But api-respons will take too much time)
+But api-request will take too much time)